Bankura district: British administration

 Bishnupur was ceded to the British with the rest of Burdwan chakla in 1760.
 The Marathas had laid the country waste and famine of 1770 completed the misery of the kingdom.
 A large section of the population was swept away, cultivation fell, and lawlessness spread.
 The once powerful king had been reduced to the status of a mere zamindar.
 In 1787, Bishnupur was united with Birbhum to form a separate administrative unit, the headquarters was shifted to Suri, and a rebellious situation prevailed.
 Bankura continued to be one district with Birbhum till 1793, when it was transferred to the Burdwan collectorate.

-Towards the end of the 18th century, certain portions of the district around Raipur was affected by the Chuar rebellion.
+Towards the end of the 18th century, certain portions of the district around Raipur was affected by the Chuar Rebellion.
 At the time Bankura appears to have been part of Jungle Mahals.
-The disturbances of the Chuars in 1832 in the western part of the district lead to the disbandment of the Jungle Mahals in 1833.
-Bishnupur was transferred to Burdwan.
+The disturbances of the Chuars in 1832 in the western part of the Bishnupur district lead to the disbandment of the Jungle Mahals.
+In 1833 Bishnupur was transferred to Burdwan.
 In 1872, the parganas of Sonamukhi, Indas, Kotulpur, Shergarh and Senpahari were transferred from Manbhum to Burdwan.
+At that time Bankura has area of 1346 sqmi with 526,772 inhabitants.
 In 1879, the district acquired its present shape with the thanas of Khatra and Raipur and the outpost of Simplapal being transferred from Manbhum, and the thanas of Sonamukhi, Kotulpur and Indas being retransferred from Burdwan.
+Addition of those areas into Bankura district increased to 2621 sqmi with 1,116,411 inhabitants in 1901.
 However, it was known for sometime as West Burdwan and in 1881 came to be known as Bankura district.